Hobart Travel Guide

 Are you tired of doing the same stuff, staying in ordinary hotels, and eating at fast food joints?
 Hobart has more to offer and we at VroomVroomVroom have come up with a list of unique things to do during your holiday – from thrilling seaplane tours to historical tours.
 We also selected distinct accommodation and dining venues to give you an extraordinary holiday!

 The best way to see the beauty of Hobart's wilderness is by riding a seaplane.
-Just like Alaska, Tasmania has numerous protected water bodies that are located near populated areas such as Hobart, which makes it more accessible for seaplanes.
-Tasmania Air Adventures has two DeHavilland DHC-2 Beavers that can take you to iconic destinations – from the scenic Hobart city to the spectacular Cradle Mountain and Gordon River.
+Just like Alaska, Tasmania has numerous protected water bodies that are located near populated areas, which makes it more accessible for seaplanes.
+Tasmanian Air Adventures has two DeHavilland DHC-2 Beavers that can take you to iconic destinations – from the scenic Hobart city to the spectacular Cradle Mountain and Gordon River.

 Go back in time and see how life was in Hobart by watching the shows of Live History!
 Instead of watching performances in a theatre, you will have to take a stroll outside to see different scenes.
 They called the strolling theatre Louisa's Walk as it tells the story of a character named Mary James, who was convicted in 1832 for stealing a square of silk.
 The show begins at the Cascade Brewery then it passes by the beautiful parkland, Hobart Rivulet, and Female Factory.

 What was once a jam factory, The Henry Jones Art Hotel is now one of the most sought after hotels in Hobart because of its amazing interiors and exteriors.
 There is art everywhere – from the Peacock Terrace and the Art Installation Suite to the Studio Suites.
 You will find the works of talented Tasmanian artists exhibited all over the hotel.
 Art can also be seen at Henry's Restaurant as Executive Chef Andre Kropp creates his own culinary masterpieces.